Bible verses about fear

 He’s the same God.

 I was reading Genesis last night and God showed me something that believers often forget.
 He’s the same God!
 He’s the same God who led Noah.
 He’s the same God who led Abraham.
 He’s the same God who led Isaac.
-Do you truly grasp that?
+Do you truly grasp the power of this truth?
 Sometimes we act like He is a different God.
 I’m tired of many well-meaning Christians thinking that God doesn’t lead how He used to lead.
 Lies, lies, lies!
 He’s the same God.

 We have to cast out the spirit of unbelief.
-Read Hebrews 11 today.
+Read Hebrews 11 today!
 Abraham, Sarah, Enoch, Abel, Noah, Isaac, Jacob, Joseph, and Moses pleased God by their faith.
-Today we are looking for burning bushes, miracles, and wonders.
-Please understand I am not saying that God doesn’t give signs and do amazing miracles because He does.
+Today, we are looking for burning bushes, miracles, and wonders.
+Please understand that I am not saying that God doesn’t give signs and do amazing miracles, because He does.
 However, the righteous shall live by faith!
 Without faith you can’t please God.

 19. Psalm 34:4 I sought the LORD, and he answered me; he delivered me from all my fears.